T

 Athens, Greece packing list

-While cards are widely accepted, some smaller shops or tavernas may prefer cash.
+While cards are widely accepted, having some cash is useful for smaller vendors and tips.

 • Credit/Debit CardsEssential